Goldie Goes Global

 Outfit-wise: Sturdy walking shoes, light cardigan, and an umbrella are important so you can walk a lot no matter what the weather

 Suica card: E-money card you can use both for transport (JR East, metro, bus lines) and for shopping (convenience stores) – I could forget everything as long as I had a fully loaded Suica card with me!
-For a step-by-step guide on how to obtain a Suica card, check out this link
+For a step-by-step guide on how to obtain a Suica card, check out this link.
+Note that in recent months (since late 2023), they’ve stopped selling Suica cards within Japan due to shortages in the chip needed, so make sure to pre-order before going to Japan!

 Portable wifi: This city has really limited Wifi offerings (restaurants, tourist spots, etc – most of them will not have wifi for you to leech off).

 • I suggest you get a portable WiFi via Klook.
+Or, better yet, buy an e-sim through Klook!
 To pick it up, you just need to go to the QL counter at the Narita Airport.
 When you come out of immigration, turn left and walk straight until the end.
 Take note: you need your passport to claim it

 • Otherwise, most AirBnBs will come with a portable WiFi as well – so you can use that.
 We typically still rent though, as we are HUGE internet users – hello IG stories!